 These studies have not categorized stress management strategies based on focus: feelings and problems.
 Therefore, Gaziel's (1993) study classifies stress management strategies into four groups that need to be developed in stress management studies for teachers and school principals.
-The four strategies are as follows, namely: 1) active behavioural strategies, 2) active cognitive strategies, (3) inactive behavioural strategies, and inactive cognitive strategies.
+The four strategies are as follows, namely: 1) active behavioural strategies, 2) active cognitive strategies, (3) inactive behavioural strategies.